 Pretend You Don’t Know Me brings together in one volume the best of Finuala Dowling’s funny, poignant and idiosyncratic poetry from four earlier prize-winning collections, with a section devoted to new poems.
-This book consolidates the popular South African poet’s reputation as a crafter of the domestic sublime and makes her work available to a UK audience.
+It introduces this popular South African poet to a UK audience.

 ‘Dowling is redefining poetry, bringing her distinctive voice and wit to bear on a medium so often stuck in moody, broody times.’ – Arja Slafranca, The Star

 ‘Finuala Dowling is a brave new voice in South African poetry, filled with vitality, wit, unexpected rhythms and fresh ideas… Always accessible, Dowling’s poetry is never shallow.’ – Shirley Kossick, Mail&Guardian

 ‘Here is a woman who does not apologise for being human… Her work is entertaining, but not compromising.
 It brings affection and attention to everyday emotions and experiences.
 They are love poems fused with passion and generosity.’ – Don Maclennan

 ‘The book turns on the intimate… what you come away with is delight at being permitted access to this hugely talented poet’s life.’ – Top Billing